vladislavPV/salt-helper/README.md

 	--fastaccept			do cloud check after accepting minion.
-Could be usefull for autoscaled instances --nocleanup     		disable cleanup of dead salt minions --noscheduler   		disable scheduled checks. will not send you if minion is down --allow-known   		force accept minions already in existing in salt.
+Could be usefull for autoscaled instances --nocleanup     		disable cleanup of dead salt minions --noscheduler   		disable scheduled checks. will not send you if minion is down --allow-known   		force accept minions already existing in salt.
 Could be usefull for autoscaled instances

+NOTE!
+In Aws your ApiKey should be able to read ec2 metadata, so in IAM you have to allow DescribeInstances.

 ### Run
 ```